 Harborside Wellbeing is a private mental health practice run by Beatrice Tauber Prior, Psy.D. a Clinical Psychologist with 25+ years in the field.
 Dr. Prior provides therapy to children, teens and adults.
 She is known for her work with those impacted by trauma, abuse, grief, anxiety and depression.

-Dr. Prior offers teletherapy as an option for those who choose teletherapy.
-Research says that teletherapy can be as effective as face-to-face therapy.
-Beginning May 2020 Dr. Prior will again offer face-to-face therapy, in addition to teletherapy.
+Dr. Prior offers therapy at the offices of Harborside Wellbeing or by telehealth.
 Please click here to view the COVID-19 practice update which outlines the ways Harborside Wellbeing is keeping you healthy, whether in the office or in the community.
-Dr. Prior continues to be committed to assisting in meeting the mental health needs of the community.
+Dr. Prior is committed to assisting in meeting the mental health needs of the community.
 She offers seminars via webinar format and free resources via video conferences and radio chats.

 Dr. Prior knows your time is limited and the search for a health professional can be overwhelming and stressful.
 She offers a free 15-minute phone consultation to give you the chance to ask questions and help you make up your mind about therapy, a clinical assessment and next steps.
 Contact Dr. Prior by going to the contact page or call us at and leave a phone number and best time to reach you.

 You wake up sweating and your heart is racing.
 You think you had a nightmare, but then realize you are dealing with a real-life crisis in the form of a pandemic.
 This may be the first time we are facing the COVID-19 pandemic, but it’s not the first time we as humans have dealt with a crisis.
 Here are a few tips to help you not only survive this crisis, but thrive when it is over: